vovw/vovw.github.io/md/uses.md

 # tech that i often use

+Date: Mar 19, 2025
+Description: tech that i often use

 ## computers
 - macbook pro M3 pro
 macos 15.3 with [loop](https://github.com/MrKai77/Loop) the best window manager for macos